research

 2025

-- Navigating Context Collapse: How Network Structure and Message Directedness Shape Online ExpressionMeryl Ye2025Poster to be presented at CSCW ’25, Bergen, Norway.
+- Navigating Context Collapse: How Network Structure and Message Directedness Shape Online ExpressionMeryl YeIn Companion Publication of the 2025 Conference on Computer-Supported Cooperative Work and Social Computing , 2025

 Social media platforms present users with persistent, publicly visible audiences composed of multiple social groups.
 This convergence of social contexts—referred to as context collapse—limits users’ ability to tailor communication to specific audiences.
 While prior research has emphasized users’ perceptions and strategies, there is limited behavioral evidence linking audience structure to observable expression patterns.
 Using a panel dataset of 1,827 U.S.-based Twitter users, we investigate how network structure and message directedness relate to variation in tweet content over time.
 Our findings reveal that directed tweets consistently contain less offensive and sensitive content, more positive sentiment, and less negative sentiment than undirected tweets.
 Network size shows suppression effects within users: as individuals’ networks grow, they post less offensive, sensitive, and negative content while increasing positive expression.
 Meanwhile, dense networks are associated with more offensive content and negative sentiment.
 Longitudinal analysis demonstrates systematic behavioral adaptation, with users exhibiting declining offensive, sensitive, and negative content over time.
 Our results offer implications for platform design, highlighting how structural and interactional cues could help users navigate audience complexity.